cyklodev/ckd-scaleway/README.md

 This python application provide an interface to manage Scaleway servers in a general manner via the HTTP API.

   - Switch datacenter
-  - Switch token
+  - Set token
   - Test API access from choosen datacenter
+  - List organizations
-  - List images for the current datacenter
+  - List images from the current datacenter
-  - List servers for the current datacenter
+  - List servers from the current datacenter
+  - List volumes from the current datacenter
+  - List IPs for from current datacenter

 # Why ?

-> The providing SDK in python does not allow to fully
+> The provided SDK in python does not allow to fully
 > manage the creation of a server.
 So I decided to write
 > my own SDK as an interactive interface.

 # Tech

-ckd-scaleway uses a limited number of python libraries to work:
+ckd-scaleway uses a limited number of well-known python libraries to work:

 * [colorama] - set some colors in the interface!
 * [requests] - allow HTTP management of Scaleway API